YanitsaToncheva/movie-magic-sept-2025/README.md

 ### Show cast details (population)
 - [x] Get movie casts filtered
 - [x] Show casts on details
-- [] Get movie casts using population
+- [x] Get movie casts using population

 ### Bonuses
+- [x] Filter casts if they are already attached
 - [] Env variables
 - [] Name in movie
 - [] Add movie views to a folder